Tellef Øgrim (alternatively written Ogrim where the letter Ø does not work), born January 27. 1958 in Oslo, is a Norwegian guitarist and journalist.

 In 1985, Øgrim and vocalist (later his wife) formed the soul-rock band Duck Spin, releasing the group's only album Wake Me When the Moon Gets Up the year after. Øgrim went on to form his first jazz group, Libido in 1987.
 Their self-titled album was released at Hot Club Records.

-During the same period, he wrote music for two theater plays.
+During the same period, he wrote music for two theatre plays.
 In 2004, Øgrim released a CD containing improvisations for fretless electric guitar, titled Some Dodos Never Die.
 Three years later Wagon 8 was released on Curling Legs Records with Polish drummer Jacek Kochan, trombonist Dag Einar Eilertsen, Henrik Hellstenius (laptop) and singer Anne Danielsen.

 In 2008, Øgrim played on the free jazz CD Do I the In?
 (Not Two Records) with Joe Fonda (bs), Jacek Kochan (dr) and Franz Hautzinger (trp).
+Listen to Tellef's tune Ectoplasmatics from that record

 In 2010, he formed the audio-visual project Mugetuft with Peter Knudsen, later expanded with Henrik Hellstenius, and Jakop Janssønn.
 The quartet performed at International Film Festival Rotterdam and Oslo Screen Festival in 2014 (this performance is available as video and as audio-only).
 Mugetuft opened the regional art biennale Kunst rett Vest in Svelvik 2014 and performed its work A at Aker Brygge in 2015.